 The Regulation governing the EMCDDA’s work requires that each EU Member State or other country participating in the work of the Centre shall establish or designate one national focal point (NFP).
-This designated national focal point then becomes a member of the network, which currently includes each of the 27 EU Member States plus Croatia, Turkey, Norway and the European Commission.
+This designated national focal point then becomes a member of the network, which currently includes each of the 28 EU Member States plus Norway, the European Commission and the candidate countries.

 The network’s main mission